Gustavo González López: Maduro government

+Rodríguez government

+González became Minister of Defense on 18 March 2026, succeeding General Vladimir Padrino López.

 Sanctions

 González has been sanctioned by several countries.

-The U.S. sanctioned González for his role in the 2014 Venezuelan protests.
+The United States sanctioned González for his role in the 2014 Venezuelan protests.
 U.S. President Barack Obama issued a presidential order in 2015 declaring Venezuela a "threat to its national security" and ordered the United States Department of the Treasury to freeze property and assets of seven Venezuelan officials.
-The U.S. held the seven individuals, including González, responsible for "excesses committed in the repression of the demonstrations of February 2014 that left at least 43 dead" including "erosion of human rights guarantees, persecution of political opponents, restrictions on press freedom, violence and human rights abuses in response to anti-government protests, arbitrary arrests and arrests of anti-government protesters, and significant public corruption" according to BBC Mundo.
+The United States held the seven individuals, including González, responsible for "excesses committed in the repression of the demonstrations of February 2014 that left at least 43 dead" including "erosion of human rights guarantees, persecution of political opponents, restrictions on press freedom, violence and human rights abuses in response to anti-government protests, arbitrary arrests and arrests of anti-government protesters, and significant public corruption" according to BBC Mundo.

 Canada sanctioned 40 Venezuelan officials, including González, in September 2017.
 The sanctions were for behaviors that undermined democracy after at least 125 people will killed in the 2017 Venezuelan protests and "in response to the government of Venezuela's deepening descent into dictatorship".
 Canadians were banned from transactions with the 40 individuals, whose Canadian assets were frozen.

 The European Union sanctioned seven Venezuela officials, including González, on 18 January 2018, singling them out as being responsible for deteriorating democracy in the country.
 The sanctioned individuals were prohibited from entering the nations of the European Union, and their assets were frozen.

 In March 2018, Panama sanctioned 55 public officials, including González, and Switzerland implemented sanctions, freezing the assets of seven ministers and high officials, including González, due to human rights violations and deteriorating rule of law and democracy.